danknights/mice5035/tutorials/06_beta_diversity_stats/README.md

-## MiCE 5035 Tutorial: Statistical analysis of beta diversity in R
+## MiCE 5035 Tutorial 6: Statistical analysis of beta diversity in R

 ### Background
 This tutorial is an introduction to statistical testing of beta diversity in microbiome data in _R_.
 It will include making some visualizations to accompany the statistical tests.